cyberphone/web2native-bridge/README.md

 # Web2Native Bridge - Uniting the "Web" and "App" worlds

 <table><tr><td><i>Note: this is a system in development, the specification may change anytime without notice</i></td></tr></table>
-This repository contains all code for building and testing an emulation of the Web2Native Bridge concept (https://cyberphone.github.io/doc/web/web2native-bridge.pdf) using the Google **Chrome** desktop browser.
+This repository contains all code for building and testing an <i>emulation</i> of the Web2Native Bridge concept (https://cyberphone.github.io/doc/web/web2native-bridge.pdf) using the Google **Chrome** desktop browser.
 It also runs on the Open Source **Chromium** browser.